 As you work on figuring out that perfect location, you will also need to take into account whether it is cabled and therefore needs to be near an outlet, or whether it is wireless, thereby giving you more flexibility and freedom.

-Be Aware of the Instruments on Your Weather Station
+Be Aware of the Instruments on Your Station

-It's a good idea to also be aware of the various instruments on your weather station so that you can really figure out what the best location is.
-Obviously, your weather station may not have every single bell and whistle - it depends on the model you purchased.
+It's a good idea to also be aware of the various instruments on your station so that you can really figure out what the most ideal location is.
+Obviously, your climate station may not have every single bell and whistle - it depends on the model you purchased.

-Start Getting Weather Data Straight from Your Own Station
+Start Getting Data Straight from Your Own Station